nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/extra-apiserver-cert-sans.md

 ---
-title: "API Server Certificate SANs"
+title: "Extra API Server Certificate SANs"
 ---

 If the API server can be accessed by alternative DNS addresses then setting additional SANs on the API server certificate is necessary in order for clients to successfully validate the API server certificate.

-To enable the API server certificate SANs enable the `apiservercertsansvars` and `apiservercertsanspatch` external patches on `ClusterClass`.
+To enable the API server certificate SANs enable the `extraapiservercertsansvars` and `extraapiservercertsanspatch` external patches on `ClusterClass`.

 ```yaml
 apiVersion: cluster.x-k8s.io/v1beta1